mimikim/List-of-Federal-and-State-Datasets/README.md

 # A List of Federal and State Datasets and Statistics :us:
 A list of officially verified datasets and statistics on a federal and state level for the United States.
-Data is available in a variety of formats (eg: Excel, CSV, APIs, PDFs, etc).
+Data is available in a variety of formats (eg: Excel, CSV, APIs, PDFs, GIS Shapefiles, etc).

 ## Federal Government Level
 ### **USA.gov** (https://www.usa.gov/statistics)